dddrrreee/cs240lx-22spr/labs/8-i2c-adc/README.md

 ### Exension: hook your light strip up to the microphone output.

 It's pretty easy to use the ADC to hook it up to your light strip and display the results.

-I'll have a floating-point version of libpi checked in pretty soon.
+The easiest way is to just go by the level of the mic.
+You can also use the floating point support in libpi to do a simple FFT and display that.

 ---------------------------------------------------------------------------
 ### Exension: implement your own i2c driver.